dzvilius/synth-band-website/README.md

   - [x] Font Awesome icons for each social media account
   - [x] Link each icon to the corresponding account
   - [x] Each link should open a new tab
-  - [ ] Test on multiple devices
+  - [x] Test on multiple devices

 **_"As a fan, I want to sign up for updates, so that I can receive important news about the music and events."_**

 - As a fan, I want to enter my email address, so that I can get important updates or offers.
   - [ ] Display an email input field
-  - [ ] Test for empty field or incorrect email address using HTML5
+  - [ ] Test for empty field or incorrect email address using HTML5 only

 ## Features